Shahzebqazi/Asus-Z13-Flow-2025-PCMR/README.md

 **Get started:** https://github.com/Shahzebqazi/Asus-Z13-Flow-2025-PCMR

-*This project represents hundreds of hours of development, testing, and documentation to provide the Level1Techs community with a production-ready Arch Linux installation for the Z13.
+*This project represents hours of development, testing, and documentation to provide the Level1Techs community with a production-ready Arch Linux installation for the Z13.
 Enjoy your new Linux system!* 🐧✨